Dogbowl: Writing

 Stephen Tunney's novel One Hundred Percent Lunar Boy, published by MacAdam/Cage in 2010 is a recipient of the Barnes & Noble "Discover Great New Writers Series" for the Holiday Season 2010-2011.
-One Hundred Percent Lunar Boy was translated into French and published France in Fall 2011 by the French publisher Éditions Albin Michel.
+One Hundred Percent Lunar Boy was translated into French and published in France in Fall 2011 by the French publisher Éditions Albin Michel.
 One Hundred Percent Lunar Boy is Stephen Tunney's second novel.
-He published Flan (1992, Four Walls Eight Windows) and on 2008 was re-published by Running Press.
+He published Flan (1992, Four Walls Eight Windows; re-published in 2008 by Running Press).
 Flan was widely reviewed and appraised by magazines and newspapers such as New York Press, Boston Phoenix Literary Section, Review of Contemporary Fiction, Option, and the San Francisco Chronicle among others.